krisangle/crypto/README.md

 # crypto

 A trick for hosting ciphered web content with client-side on-the-fly in-browser deciphering.
+Any public web service can be used to host the ciphered content, the owner of the server will have zero access to the ciphered content.

 ## how it works